Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly instructs to use this tool before line_build_rich_menu to avoid hitting the 1,000-menu cap, and references line_delete_rich_menu for cleanup.
-However, it does not specify when not to use it or other alternatives.
+The description explicitly says to use this before line_build_rich_menu to avoid the 1,000-menu cap, and suggests line_delete_rich_menu for cleanup.
+This gives clear when-to-use and alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.